David Hoberman: Monk

 Hoberman, along with Andy Breckman, was the co-creator of the American comedy-drama detective mystery television series, Monk, and the protagonist of the series, Adrian Monk.

 Monk was originally envisioned as a "more goofy and physical" Inspector Clouseau type of character.
-However, Hoberman came up with the idea of a detective with obsessive-compulsive disorder.
-This was inspired by his own bout with self-diagnosed obsessive-compulsive disorder; in a Pittsburgh Post-Gazette interview, he stated: "Like Monk, I couldn't walk on cracks and had to touch poles.
+However, Hoberman came up with the idea of a detective with obsessive–compulsive disorder (OCD).
+This was inspired by his own bout with self-diagnosed obsessive–compulsive disorder; in a Pittsburgh Post-Gazette interview, he stated: "Like Monk, I couldn't walk on cracks and had to touch poles.
 I have no idea why – but if I didn't do these things, something terrible would happen."

 Personal life

-Hoberman was previously married to Tia Hoberman (née Yousse), with whom he has 3 children.
+Hoberman was previously married to Tia Hoberman (née Yousse), with whom he has three children.
 He is a board member of the Starlight Starbright Children's Foundation and recently joined the Anxiety Disorder Association of America.
 He has been a visiting assistant professor with UCLA, and was a former board member of the Los Angeles Free Clinic.
 On October 4, 2011, David Hoberman was selected to be one of the Board of Trustees for Suffolk University in Boston, Massachusetts.